openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

-Substract a value to both x and y variables
+Subtract a value to both x and y variables